-4.8.1.2 System Configuration
+4.8.3 PoE System Configuration

-In a power over Ethernet system, operating power is applied from a power source (PSU or -power supply unit) over the LAN infrastructure to powered devices (PDs), which are connected to ports.
 Under some conditions, the total output power required by PDs can exceed the maximum available power provided by the PSU.
 The system may come with a PSU capable of supplying less power than the total potential power consumption of all the PoE ports in the system.
-In order to maintain the activity of the majority of ports, power management is implemented.
+In order to maintain the activity of the majority of ports, PoE power management is implemented.

-The PSU input power consumption is monitored by measuring voltage and current .
-The input power consumption is equal to the system's aggregated power consumption .
-The power management concept allows all ports to be active and activates additional ports, as long as the aggregated power of the system is lower than the power level at which additional PDs cannot be connected .
+The PSU input power consumption is monitored by measuring voltage and current.
+The input power consumption is equal to the system's aggregated power consumption.
+The PoE power management concept allows all ports to be active and activates additional ports, as long as the aggregated power of the system is lower than the power level at which additional PDs cannot be connected.
 When this value is exceeded, ports will be deactivated, according to user-defined priorities.
-The power budget is managed according to the following user-definable parameters: maximum available power, ports priority, maximum allowable power per port.
+The power budget is managed according to the following user-definable parameters: maximum available power, ports priority, and maximum allowable power per port.

-Reserved Power determined by
+Reserved Power determined by the following:

-There are five modes for configuring how the ports/PDs may reserve power and when to shut down ports.
+There are two modes for configuring how the ports/PDs may reserve power and when to shut down ports.